ym733/733bot/README.md

 ***
 ## running the bot yourself

-*Following a couple steps the bot can be ran on any host machine*
+*Following a couple steps the bot can be ran on any host machine* PS. you need to have ruby installed to run the bot

 ***
 1. Download repo as zip file then unzip it